Rock Arts of Anamalais

 Vannnthurai or Rakthamadichanchal

 It is located near Vannanthurai near Palappaty settlement inside Chinnar wildlife sanctuary.
 The paintings are palms in red ochre.
 There is a myth about the painting is prevailed among the villagers.
 Once a pregnant women expelled from her house.
 Her husband doubted his responsibility in her pregnancy and treated her as cheating wife.
 She went into the cave and gave birth to a baby.
 She put her arm in the blood and impressed on the wall.
 Both the mother and the baby died and became ghost.
+MY DISCOVERIES

 Mandayottimala